Eschatologue/CM_wiki/docs/spells/2nd-level.md

 Your steed serves you as a mount, both in combat and out, and you have an instinctive bond with it that allows you to fight as a seamless unit.
 While mounted on your steed, you can make any spell you cast that targets only you also target your steed.

 When the steed drops to 0 hit points, it disappears, leaving behind no physical form.
-You can also dismiss your steed at any time as an action, causing it to disappear.
+You can also dismiss your steed at any time as an :rsc-action: **Action**, causing it to disappear.
 In either case, casting this spell again summons the same steed, restored to its hit point maximum.

 While your steed is within 1 mile of you, you can communicate with each other telepathically.

 You can't have more than one steed bonded by this spell at a time.
-As an action, you can release the steed from its bond at any time, causing it to disappear.
+As an :rsc-action: **Action**, you can release the steed from its bond at any time, causing it to disappear.

 ### Find Traps
 *2nd-level divination*